 Once the initial homestead application is filed and the property is granted homestead status, there is no need to file a homestead application again as long as the property is owned by the same party.
 The property will remain homestead until the property is sold or transferred to another person.
 Previously, a homestead application had to be filed every 4 years beginning with the 1993 assessment.

 A property owner who obtains or attempts to obtain homestead classification for a property other than his or her primary place of residence or the primary place of residence of his or her relative is under state law subject to a fine of up to $3,000 and/or up to 1 year of imprisonment (MS 609.41).
 In addition, the property owner will be required to pay all tax which is due on the property based on its correct property class plus a penalty equal to the difference between the tax based on the homestead classification and that based on the property's correct class (MS 273.124, Subdivision 13).

 In addition to your own homestead, you may be able to obtain homestead classification for property you own in Minnesota in which your relative lives as his or her residence.
 To receive relative homestead classification, the property must be the residence of any of the following: child, stepchild, daughter-in-law, son-in-law, parent, stepparent, parent-in-law, grandchild, grandparent, brother, brother-in-law, sister, sister-in-law, aunt, uncle, husband or wife.
-Contact the Wright County Assessor's Office for more information or click here for an application form.
+Contact the Wright County Assessor's Office for more information.

 If You Move

 If at any time you sell the property or change your primary residence, state law requires you to notify the County Assessor within 30 days.
 If you fail to notify the Assessor within 30 days, you will be required to pay the tax which is due on the property based on its correct property class plus a penalty.
 Notification Form.